daluj/newsAPI/README.md

 ![News API](https://github.com/daluj/newsAPI/workflows/News%20API/badge.svg)

-REST API build with Lumen Framework
+This is a simple REST API build with Lumen Framework.

 ## What can I do with this API?
-With this newsAPI you can:
+You can:
-- Create news about your company.
-Endpoint: POST {url}/api/news
+- Create news by making a POST request to: {url}/api/news
-- Get all news created and show them to the user.
-Endpoint: GET {url}/api/news
+- Get all news created by making a GET request to: {url}/api/news

 ### Examples